koola/pix-diff/README.md

 You can:

 - Compare screens / regions against a baseline
-- Block out multiple regions per comparison
+- Pass-through any non-default Pixel-diff options
-- Pass-through non-default options to the image comparison engine
+- Seamlessly compare desktop and mobile screens

-- Seamlessly compare desktop / mobile screens
+Comparisons are based on [Pixel-Diff](https://github.com/koola/pixel-diff)

 ## Installation